-In all mentioned studies on communication with two-sided private information, the incentive problems of the sender(s) are driven by either costly effort provision or divergence of preferences with the receiver over optimal actions.
-In contrast, in our paper, the advisors' incentive problem stems from their reputation concerns.
-More importantly, in these papers the decision-maker has the only goal of extracting information from the sender.
+Apart from the difference in the incentive problem of advisors, our work differs from the mentioned studies on communication with two-sided private information in one important aspect: In these papers the decision-maker has the only goal of extracting information from the sender.
 In our model, instead, the decision-maker's incentives are shaped by the trade-off between the desire to receive information and the desire to appear competent.

 The rest of the paper is organized as follows.
 In Section 2 we set up the model.
 Section 3 carries out the equilibrium analysis.
-In Section 4 we examine the effects of the prior uncertainty about the state as well as the impact of advisors' and the decisionmaker's expected competence.
+In Section 4 we examine the effects of the prior uncertainty about the state as well as the impact of advisors' and the decision-maker's expected competence.
 Section 5 shows the robustness of our results to alternative modeling assumptions.
 Section 6 concludes the paper.
 The Appendix contains the proofs for Section 3.
 The Supplemental Appendix (for online publication) mostly contains the proofs for Section 4, complementary material to Section 5 and a numerical example.